MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 > - **Cluster architecture:** Use Azure Stack HCI free trial offer for the first 60 days after registration for PoCs and validation purposes.
 >
 > - **Cluster architectures:** Turn on Azure Benefits on Azure Stack HCI to use some of the Azure exclusive workloads such as Windows Server Datacenter (Azure Edition), Extended Security Update (ESUs), Azure Policy Guest Configuration and Azure Virtual Desktop with no extra licensing cost.
 Review [Azure Benefits on Azure Stack HCI](/azure-stack/hci/manage/azure-benefits?tabs=wac) for more information.
+>
+> - **Workload architecture:** This document  [Cost governance for Azure Arc-enabled Kubernetes](/azure/cloud-adoption-framework/scenarios/hybrid/arc-enabled-kubernetes/eslz-arc-kubernetes-cost-governance) provides cost governance considerations and recommendations for you to keep in mind while using Azure Arc-enabled Kubernetes.
+>
+> - **Workload architecture:** [Design review checklist for Cost Optimizationing](/azure/well-architected/cost-optimization/checklist) presents a set of recommendations about cost optimization for your workload to help you achieve a high return on investment (ROI) based on the business value that your workload delivers.
+Cost optimization balances actual costs versus perceived value, team efficiency, focus, and effort, while meeting the defined functional and nonfunctional requirements of your workload.

 ### Recommendations